cool-calm/collected-press/README.md

 ## Principles

 - Service is stateless.
+Just uses HTTP.
 You pass in exactly what parameters you need: the GitHub repo, SHA, and path to the file you want to render.
-- Just uses HTTP.
-Takes advantage of caching heads and other HTTP behaviour.
 - Can be called from anywhere.
-Backends, frontends, JavaScript, Swift, Rust, C#, Golang.
+Backends, frontends, JavaScript, Swift, Rust, C#, Golang…
-- Runs on the edge, has low latency for end users which provides a great user experience.
+- Runs on the edge which means very low latency for end users so they get a great user experience.
+- Renders syntax highlighting for code blocks on the server.
+No need to run highlight.js in your user’s browser.
 - Responses (will soon) be heavily cached like a CDN.
 - Unique git tags or SHA must be used in URLs, as we can confidently cache those forever.
 Links like `https://collected.press/github/facebook/react` are redirected to a URL with the latest SHA like `https://collected.press/github/facebook/react@6e2f38f3a4d58f11bbe86ca6f938c27767366967/`.
 We do the equivalent of `git fetch` to get the `HEAD` SHA.